jpodwys/superagent-cache/README.md

 ```javascript
 var superagent = require('superagent-cache')();
 ```
 Now you're ready for the magic!
-All of your existing `GET` requests will be cached with no extra bloat in your queries!
+All of your existing `GET` and `HEAD` requests will be cached with no extra bloat in your queries!
+Any matching `DELETE` or `PUT` requests will automatically invalidate the associated cache key and value.
 ```javascript
 superagent
   .get(uri)